sklautau/MultiWaveLab2/README.md

 **https://sklautau.github.io/MultiWaveLab2**

+## Reproducibility: data availability statement

+This repository contains the data required to reproduce the reported computational experiments.
+All data included has been anonymized, and only glucose and biomedical signals are available.
+Personal or identifiable participant information not required for reproduction is not included.

 ## What this repository does

 MultiWaveLab2 provides a configurable and reproducible framework for biomedical signal processing and machine learning experiments related to non-invasive glucose estimation.